3mdeb/96boards-docs-wiki/Openstack-Liberty.md

 #### Install and configure components

-If you encounter dependency issues with package installation, you will need to manually install some dependency packages from testing first:

-    $ sudo apt-get install python-cryptography/testing

-Then, install the apache and the keystone meta package:
+Install the apache and the keystone meta package:

     $ sudo apt-get install openstack-cloud-identity